ezEngine/docs/docs/sound/fmod-overview.md

 * [Fmod Learning Resources](https://www.fmod.com/learn)
 * [Fmod Studio Documentation](https://www.fmod.com/resources/documentation-studio)

 There is a set of tutorials about Fmod in Unreal, which is a very good introduction.
 There are also several videos about Fmod in Unity.
-Since most of the work is done in Fmod Studio anyway, most things that you see in those videos apply equally to ez.
+Since most of the work is done in Fmod Studio anyway, most things that you see in those videos apply equally to EZ.

 * [FMOD Studio for UE4 Video 1 - Getting Started](https://www.youtube.com/watch?v=K64sGI9cKEg)
 * [Audio for Unity 5: Viking Village (1/5) - Getting Started](https://www.youtube.com/watch?v=KkQ89ZXv5sQ)